 These rotations prepare residents to interpret a wide range of hematologic abnormalities; to communicate findings and serve as a consultant to clinicians; and to constantly appraise laboratory tests in a changing environment.
 Residents are exposed to a wide range of diagnostic and consultative services that include diagnoses of hematologic malignancies, systemic disorders affecting bone marrow, lymph nodes and other organs; bleeding abnormalities and thrombotic conditions; hemoglobinopathies, thalassemias, anemias; and a varied array of other hematologic abnormalities.
 During these rotations, residents are also exposed to specific cytogenetic and molecular testing routinely applied in this field.
 Residents attend and present cases at the Hematopathology-Oncology Conference on a weekly basis and also participate in the teaching of students in our Medical Technology Program.

-Faculty: Bob Hutchison, MD - Director of Flow Cytometry; Sylva Bem, MD - Director of Clinical Immunology; Arthur Tatum MD, PhD
+Faculty: Elizabeth Ruckdeschel, MD, PhD - Director of Flow Cytometry, Sylva Bem, MD - Director of Clinical Immunology

 During this rotation resident are exposed to a wide array of serological and immunodiagnostic tests, and in the management of an Immunology Laboratory.
 Residents will acquire a base of knowledge, skills, experience and understanding of the principles and applications of methods used in contemporary clinical testing involving Immunology testing applied to rheumatological/autoimmunity, immunodeficiency, and paraprotein related disorders.
 The latter includes but it is not limited to immunofixation and quantitative immunoglobulin analyses, Antinuclear Antibody and ANCA analysis, Hepatitis/HIV Serology, Immunodeficiency Syndromes, Diagnosis, Analysis and treatment of transplant rejection, Flow Cytometric Immune cell enumeration.
 They also exposed to tissue immunopathology that includes direct Immunofluorescence and rheumatological pathology.
 During this rotation, residents will attend renal pathology sign-outs, lab staff meeting, and two conferences intimately related to this service: Rheumatological Pathology and Renal pathology Conferences.